olgaemms/davidemms.github.io/_posts/2019-09-18-diving-into-the-results.md

 Once you've opened this file you'll see that the vertebrates all have over 90% of their genes assigned to orthogroups whereas *Drosophila* and *C. elegans* are between 70-80%.
 This is probably due to species sampling.
 The four vertebrate species are all relatively closely related whereas the species sampling around both *Drosophila* and *C. elegans* was poor.
 To improve this we would need to include some species that break up the long branches in the species tree separating these species from all the others.

 ## Species Tree
 Let's look at the species tree next.
 [Dendroscope](http://dendroscope.org/) is a tree viewer you can download and run locally and is the best option if you're going to look at many trees.
 There are also a number of options you can run from you're web browser, e.g. the [ETE Toolkit tree viewer](http://etetoolkit.org/treeview/).
 Using one of these, open the file **Species_Tree/SpeciesTree_rooted.txt**.
-As this file has bootstrap values, with Denderoscope you'll need to select the option "Interpret as edge labels" to view them correctly.
+As this file has bootstrap values, with Dendroscope you'll need to select the option "Interpret as edge labels" to view them correctly.
 The species tree looks like this:
  <img src="{{ site.github.url }}/assets/img/SpeciesTree_rooted.png">

  You can see here that *Drosophila* and *C. elegans* are on longer branches than the other species, as mentioned above.
 If you know what the species tree should look like, you can also check that it is actually correct.
 In this case it is!

  If the species tree is not correct then this will not impact the orthogroup inference, but it might affect the orthologue inference in some of the gene trees which have gene duplication events.
 In this case, you'll probably want to run the very last bit of the OrthoFinder analysis again with the corrected species tree.
 This is generally pretty quick, as all the computationally expensive calculation (of gene trees etc.) has already been done.
-See [Getting the most from your OrthoFinder analysis](/orthofinder_tutorials/geting-the-most-from-your-orthofinder-analysis.md).
+See [Getting the most from your OrthoFinder analysis](/orthofinder_tutorials/getting-the-most-from-your-orthofinder-analysis.html).

  > Aside:
  > You'll notice hin this tree that the support values are not all 100%, which you might have expected them to be for this dataset.
-With the default options, species tree inference is performed with [STAG](https://www.biorxiv.org/content/10.1101/267914v1), which uses the proportion of species trees dervied from **single-locus gene trees** supporting each bipartition as its measure of support.
+With the default options, species tree inference is performed with [STAG](https://www.biorxiv.org/content/10.1101/267914v1), which uses the proportion of species trees derived from **single-locus gene trees** supporting each bipartition as its measure of support.
 This is a more stringent measure.
 If instead the "-M msa" option had been used then a concatenated multiple sequence alignment would have been used for the species tree inference instead and support values of 100% would have been seen for all bipartition.
 In this case the support values correspond to bootstrap replicates taken from the full, **multi-gene alignment**, which is a different thing entirely.

 ## Orthologues
 One of the most common reasons for running OrthoFinder is to find the orthologue of a gene you're interested in.
 Let's look at the orthologues of the *Drosophila* gene FBgn0002973, which is involved in the cleavage and polyadenylation steps of the nuclear cleavage/polyadenylation reaction (see [FlyBase](http://flybase.org/reports/FBgn0005648.html)).
 This is an interesting gene since there have been two gene duplication events in the lineage leading to humans, as we'll see.
 Let's find out what it's orthologues are in human.